lawazislam/lawazislam/README.md

   - slickscores: hardening the 2026 rebuild (live RAWG catalog, server-side auth, pytest)
   - lawazislam.com: a portfolio where every number has a receipt
 exploring:
-  - AI tooling in real workflows, after helping design the City of Windsor's AI use-case intake process
+  - AI tooling in real workflows, after co-designing the City of Windsor's AI use-case intake process
   - Applying the PHEV dynamic-programming benchmark to adaptive control
 open_to:
   - IT Support Analyst, Junior Data Analyst, IT Project Coordinator, Reporting Analyst, Engineering Technician